All the key info for those heading to Hack24 on 10th March 2018

-This page should include everything you need to know in advance of the event, so read it through carefully, and please do get in touch if we’ve missed anything or you need any clarification.
+This page should include everything you need to know in advance of the event, please do get in touch if you have any questions.

 There will be a number of staff around throughout the weekend who will be happy to help in any way that you need.
 They’ll be the people in red Hack24 hoodies and ‘STAFF’ badges.